simonw/datasette/docs/cli-reference.rst

       --help     Show this message and exit.

     Commands:
-      serve*     Serve up specified SQLite database files with a web UI inspect    Generate JSON summary of provided database files install    Install plugins and packages from PyPI into the same... package    Package SQLite files into a Datasette Docker container plugins    List currently installed plugins
+      serve*        Serve up specified SQLite database files with a web UI create-token  Create a signed API token for the specified actor ID inspect       Generate JSON summary of provided database files install       Install plugins and packages from PyPI into the same... package       Package SQLite files into a Datasette Docker container plugins       List currently installed plugins
-      publish    Publish specified SQLite database files to the internet along... uninstall  Uninstall plugins and Python packages from the Datasette...
+      publish       Publish specified SQLite database files to the internet... uninstall     Uninstall plugins and Python packages from the Datasette...

 .. [[[end]]]